Constacyclic codes with best-known parameters: Introduction

 In particular, when $\lambda =1$, $\lambda$-constacyclic codes are classical cyclic codes; and when $\lambda =-1$ and $q$ is odd, $\lambda$-constacyclic codes are negacyclic codes.
 We refer to \cite{HP, MS, PW} for more details about linear codes and cyclic codes.

 Constacyclic codes have attracted extensive attentions due to their performance and applications.
-For example, several new constacyclic codes that improve the minimum distance of currently best known linear codes were found in \cite{AAHP, AM}, several infinite classes of MDS constacyclic codes were constructed in \cite{DP, KS, WDLZ}, and several infinite families of distance-optimal constacyclic codes were constructed in \cite{DDR, ZKZL}.
+For example, several new constacyclic codes that improve the minimum distance of currently best known linear codes were found in \cite{AAHP, AM}, and several infinite classes of MDS constacyclic codes were constructed in \cite{DP, KS, WDLZ}.
 In addition, constacyclic codes have important applications in constructing other kinds of codes, such as locally repairable codes \cite{CFXF}, symbol-pair codes \cite{CLL}, and quantum codes \cite{CLZ, KZL}.
 We refer to \cite{SDW} for more details and references about constacyclic codes.